-Nursing Reference Center and CINAHL Complete can help your hospital achieve Magnet status.
+Nursing Reference Center Plus, CINAHL Complete and Dynamic Health can help your hospital achieve Magnet status.
 Magnet status is granted by the American Nurses Credentialing Center (ANCC) to healthcare organizations that provide the very best in nursing care, provide a positive practice environment for employees and help shape future change in the nursing profession.

 Content Meets the Five Magnet Model Components